yuvalmGS/gigaspaces-wiki-jekyll/xap97/performance-tuning-and-considerations.markdown

 ---

-In this guide you will find useful on how to tune your XAP application.
-Amongst the topics covered are the JVM tuning, thread usage and bechmarking.
+In this guide you will find information on how to tune your XAP application.
+Amongst the topics covered are JVM tuning, thread usage and benchmarking.

+You can also find a checklist for [Moving your application into production](/sbp/moving-into-production-checklist.html) in the Best Practices section.

 {% children %}